Visual Arts Education BS

 Majors who successfully complete the Art Education program will be licensed to teach at the pre-school, elementary, middle, and high school levels.
 Students who graduate with a degree in Art Education learn the skills and dispositions critical to creating a creative learning environment that advances their students’ learning.

 While art as a discipline is often associated with the lone artist working in a studio, art education is a highly interactive and, by necessity, a collaborative venture.
-As future teachers, Art Education majors have many opportunities to learn how to collaborate in professional settings with colleagues and supervisors who may come from backgrounds different from their own.
-They learn to become comfortable interacting with a broad array of constituencies: students, parents, peer colleagues, and supervisors.
+As future teachers, Art Education majors have many opportunities to collaborate and communicate in professional settings with students, parents, colleagues, and supervisors.
 The USF Art Education program provides intensive field experience curriculum which begins freshman year.